openstack-archive/congress-specs/specs/kilo/multiple-policies.rst

   thinrichs@vmware.com

-Work Items
+Work items
 ----------

 - Add create_policy/delete_policy to congress/policy/policy.py:Runtime.
   The arguments to create_policy should include name/abbr/type, where type is either NonrecursiveRuleTheory or MaterializedViewTheory.

 - Change compile.atom to a separate 'module' field and 'table' field to avoid repeatedly parsing the tablename.
 The 'module' field is None if there is none.

 - Modify top_down_eval so that at every point in the search, it jumps to the policy in which the table is defined (or stays in the current policy if 'module' is None).

 - Ensure no infinite loops across theories.
 We need to check that the graph obtained by rules that cross policy boundaries is non-recursive; we can ignore rules that do not cross policy boundaries.

 - Can leave 'includes' functionality for internal implementation.
   Should not need to use it for the change above.

 - Expose this functionality through the API and CLI